Free office software

-If its standard offering isn't enough, the LibreOffice community has created hundreds of templates and extensions to add new features to the free office software and improve existing ones - all available to download and use completely free.
-There's also a portable version that can be run from a USB stick.
+If its standard offering isn't enough, the LibreOffice community has created to add new features to the free office software and improve existing ones - all available to download and use completely free.
 With so much power and flexibility, there can be no doubt that LibreOffice is the best free office software for Windows.

 2. Apache OpenOffice

-Less frequent updates than LibreOffice, but greater stability
+OpenOffice receives less frequent updates than LibreOffice, but offers greater stability

 OpenOffice contains the same six core apps as LibreOffice (Writer, Calc, Impress, Draw, Math and Base) and its interface is very similar.
 It lacks some of the features of LibreOffice (such as live word counts in Writer), but the two suites share so much of the same code, such differences are few and far between.
 LibreOffice, however, benefits from superior documentation.

 3. SoftMaker FreeOffice

 A free suite that offers excellent compatibility with Microsoft Office documents

 SoftMaker FreeOffice is available for Windows and Linux (and there's a companion app for Android) and offers effortless editing of Microsoft Word, Excel and PowerPoint files.
 It can also export files in EPUB and PDF export.